unicode-org/cldr/tools/java/org/unicode/cldr/icu/ldml2icu_readme.txt

 All regexes in a file are assumed to be mutually exclusive and unique, so order is not important and the lines can be grouped logically.
+NOTE: The above is no longer true in CLDR 26 !!

 If an LDML xpath results in two or more ICU paths, they should be split into multiple lines, like this: